-- Up / Downstream Pipes for Intermediate Jacking Station
+- Up- / Downstream Pipes for Intermediate Jacking Station

-- Lubrication - Injection Nozzle
+- Lubrication - Injection Nozzles

-- Manhole Structures for Jacking Site
+- Manhole Structures for the Jacking Site

-Benefits of Jacking Compared with Traditional Construction
+Benefits of Jacking Compared to Traditional Construction

 - No open trenches required – pipes are installed without the general public noticing

 - Towns and landscapes do not suffer from the construction work